ocp-workshop-wf/bootcamp/module6/README.md

 <img src="/images/livenessprob.png" alt="OpenShift Training" style="width:500px; align="center"/>
 </p>

-- What happens when Livness probes fail?
+- What happens when Liveliness probes fail?
-- So lets set the trigger to an incorrect port, this will trigger the failer behavior and cause OpenShift to restart the pod.
+- So lets set the trigger to an incorrect port, this will trigger the failure behavior and cause OpenShift to restart the pod.
 ```bash
 # on terminal 1
 oc get pods -w